andreas-wilm/lofreq3/README.md

 Allele frequency filtering is by right not necessary, but a minimal value of 0.5% is a good default, because LoFreq's resolution was experimentally tested up to that value.

-A good multipurpose filter command is the following:
+A good multi-purpose filter command is the following:

      bcftools filter -i 'QUAL>=60 && DP>=10 && SB<30 && AF>=0.005' in.vcf.gz -o out.vcf.gz